Estate Planning Attorney FAQ – Protecting Your Family and Your Future

-Estate planning is about more than drafting documents—it is about protecting your loved ones, preserving your assets, and ensuring your wishes are honored during your lifetime and after your passing.
+Estate planning is more than drafting documents—it’s about protecting your loved ones, preserving your assets, and ensuring your wishes are honored during your lifetime and after your death.
 An experienced estate planning attorney helps you create a comprehensive plan tailored to your goals, whether that includes minimizing probate, planning for incapacity, protecting beneficiaries, or reducing potential tax burdens.
 Below are answers to some of the most frequently asked questions about estate planning and the process.

 What Does an Estate Planning Attorney Do?

 An estate planning attorney helps you create legally valid documents that outline how your assets will be managed and distributed, who will make financial and medical decisions if you become incapacitated, and how your estate will be administered after death.
-They also ensure your plan complies with New Jersey law and reflects your specific family and financial circumstances.
+It also ensures your plan complies with New Jersey law and reflects your specific family and financial objectives.

 What Documents Are Typically Included in an Estate Plan?